Demika Alston was a teenager when she was hired at Au Bon Pain as a cashier. Through the years, she climbed up to general manager.

 Overall, the researchers found one-quarter of jobs in the U.S. are at “high-risk” of automation, since 70 percent or more of their tasks could be done by machines.
 Another 36 percent of jobs are at “medium-risk” as a machine could do between 30 and 70 percent of their tasks.
 Some 40 percent of jobs are at “low-risk”, with less than 30 percent of their tasks able to be performed by a robot.

 These changes are likely to start unfolding soon, Muro said, particularly if we enter a recession.
-Automation is more quickly adopted during economic downturns when companies look to slash labor costs.
+Automation is more quickly adapted during economic downturns when companies look to slash labor costs.

 Where a person lives in the country also determines the degree to which their job is likely in danger, according to the report.